EskoDijk/voucher/draft-ietf-anima-rfc8366bis.md

 : A representative of the domain that is configured, perhaps autonomically, to decide whether a new device is allowed to join the domain.
-The administrator of the domain interfaces with a join registrar (and Coordinator) to control this process.
+The administrator of the domain interfaces with a join registrar (and coordinator) to control this process.
   Typically, a join registrar is "inside" its domain.
 For simplicity, this document often refers to this as just "registrar".